Hybrid work is the future | Point of view | Genpact

 The pandemic made digital transformation an even greater necessity to strengthen business resilience against uncertainty, which ramped up the demand for new skills and roles.
 Forward-thinking enterprises are fostering a culture of continuous learning to meet this demand, providing learning and development opportunities to employees and people beyond their organizations, too.

-"The elephant in the room right now is the idea that people in the office are going to have better career prospects than people working from home," says Gianni Giacomelli, chief innovation officer.
+"The elephant in the room right now is the idea that people in the office are going to have better career prospects than people working from home," says Gianni Giacomelli, former chief innovation officer at Genpact and head of design innovation, Collective Intelligence Design Lab at MIT.
 "One of the most meaningful things that companies can do is democratize knowledge and remove barriers for people to express their potential.
 The company needs to invest in people and redirect resources to facilitate that change."

 More than a curriculum, a learning journey